College Football Playoff rankings predictions: Final Top 25 | NCAA.com

 - Washington State (10-2): The Cougars might be knocked out of a New Year's Six game after that loss to Washington.

-- Kentucky (9-3): A memorable season for Kentucky means a bowl win could have it move into the top 10.
+- Kentucky (9-3): A memorable season for Kentucky means a bowl win could have it move close to the top 10.

 - West Virginia (8-3): Consecutive defeats have the regular season ending on a sour note.